 After a new start, a multi-million dollar cost over-run, and charges of corruption and graft among contractors and politicians the new Albany High School opened in January, 1974, amid rumors it was haunted.

 Well, Albany High IS built on an old cemetery.
 And almost every time something new was built on the site remains from the old cemetery were found.
 During the first transformation to a playground newspapers reported that remains of 2 individuals were found; at least one body was found when the Barracks Village was built; another when the site returned to a playground in the 1950s, and in 1972 during high school construction workers found the remains of two individuals from the cemetery.
 Who knows what lies beneath?

 Most everyone has heard of the Harlem Hellfighters.
 It was the all-Black regiment that fought with great courage and distinction in World War I. It was the regiment in which Sgt.
-Henry Johnson fought, and for his bravery he was awarded the Medal of Honor by President of Obama in 2015.
+Henry Johnson fought, and for his bravery was awarded the Medal of Honor posthumously by President of Obama in 2015.